pravega/pravega-operator/README.md

 # Pravega Operator

-### Project status: in development
+### Project status: alpha

-The development of Pravega operator is a WIP and it is expected that breaking changes to the API will be made in the upcoming releases.
+The project is currently alpha.
+While no breaking API changes are currently planned, we reserve the right to address bugs and change the API before the project is declared stable.

 ### Overview